Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Hofmann-Mislove-Stralka duality

-Let $\alpha : L_1 \to L_2$ be a map between Stone meet-semilattices.
-Then $\alpha$ is a $\SSL$-morphism iff $\alpha$ preserves arbitrary meets and directed joins \cite[Thm.~III.3.25]{HMS74}.
-Therefore, each $\SSL$-morphism $\alpha : L_1 \to L_2$ has a left adjoint $\beta : L_2 \to L_1$ which preserves arbitrary joins.
-Moreover, $\alpha$ preserves directed joins iff $\beta$ preserves compact elements \cite[Cor.~IV-1.12]{GHKLMS03}.
-We thus obtain that $\SSL$ is dually isomorphic to the category $\AlgLat$ of algebraic lattices and maps between them preserving arbitrary joins and compact elements.
-This observation together with Theorem~\ref{thm: Pontryagin} yields the following version of Pontryagin duality for semilattices:
+Let $\alpha \colon L_1 \to L_2$ be a map between Stone meet-semilattices.
+By \cite[Thm.~II.3.25]{HMS74}, $\alpha$ is a $\SSL$-morphism iff $\alpha$ preserves arbitrary infima and directed suprema.
+But, $\alpha$ preserves arbitrary infima iff it has a left adjoint $\beta \colon L_2 \to L_1$, which then preserves arbitrary suprema.
+Moreover, $\alpha$ preserves directed suprema iff $\beta$ preserves compact elements \cite[Cor.~IV-1.12]{GHKLMS03}.
+We thus obtain that $\SSL$ is dually isomorphic to the following category:

+\begin{definition} Let $\AlgLat$ be the category of algebraic lattices and maps between them preserving arbitrary suprema and compact elements. \end{definition}

+The above observation together with Theorem~\ref{thm: Pontryagin} yields the following version of HMS duality for meet-semilattices:

-\begin{corollary} \cite[p.~274]{GHKLMS03} $\MSLat$ is equivalent to $\AlgLat$. \end{corollary}
+\begin{corollary} \emph{\cite[p.~274]{GHKLMS03}} $\MSLat$ is equivalent to $\AlgLat$. \end{corollary}

 It is this version that we will mainly be working with in this paper.
 As we pointed out in the introduction, the object level of this equivalence goes back to Nachbin \cite[Thm.~1]{Nac49} (see also \cite[Thm.~2]{BF48}).
 However, Nachbin worked with join-semilattices and the corresponding algebraic lattices of ideals.
 Since we are working with meet-semilattices, our functor from $\MSLat$ to $\AlgLat$ is the filter functor.
 We next describe explicitly how it acts on morphisms.